microsoft/vscode-docs/docs/editor/tasks.md

 Problem matchers scan the task output text for known warning or error strings and report these inline in the editor and in the Problems panel.

-You can also create your own problem matcher which we'll discuss [in a later section](## Defining a Problem Matcher).
+You can also create your own problem matcher which we'll discuss [in a later section](/docs/editor/tasks.md#defining-a-problem-matcher).

-## Binding Keyboard Shortcuts to tasks
+## Binding keyboard shortcuts to tasks

-If you need to run a task frequently, you can also define a keyboard shortcut for the task.
+If you need to run a task frequently, you can define a keyboard shortcut for the task.

 For example, to bind `Ctrl+H` to the **Run tests** task from above, add the following to your `keybindings.json` file: